 So, whether you're a seasoned investor or a beginner, the P/E ratio is a metric that you should understand.

 And with a bit of creativity, humor, and real-life examples, learning about this ratio can be an enjoyable and exciting process.

 So dive into our article and let's get started on cracking the code of the price-to-earnings ratio!

 Who knows, by the end of it, you might just become the next investment guru.

 Definition - What is PE Ratio and How It is Used?

-Similarly, if the PE ratio tells you that a stock is currently undervalued in the marketplace, and is selling at a price well below its intrinsic worth, it may mean that share prices are set to increase, as investor demand eventually brings the stock back in line with its true value.
+When the ratio shows that a stock is selling at a price well below its intrinsic worth, it may mean that share prices are set to increase as investor demand eventually brings the stock back in line with its true value.

 So how is PE ratio calculated?
 To find the price-earnings ratio for a given company, you would use the following formula: